Cycle lanes blasted by resident over disruption who asks how businesses will survive

 The new cycle routes will go into Rotherham Town Centre from Templeborough via Westgate, then out to Broom via Wellgate.

-The £12m project, which will see new cycle lanes, crossings and junction improvements on Wellgate and Broom Road, was criticised by a resident at yesterday’s (May 22) full council meeting.
+The £12m project, which will see new cycle lanes, crossings and junction improvements on Wellgate and Broom Road, was criticised by a resident at a full council meeting on May 22.

 Adil Hussain asked Rotherham Metropolitan Borough Council during the meeting why it was ‘intentionally causing the closure of thriving local businesses on Westgate by unnecessarily extending disruptive cycling and hazardous roadworks that received no support from businesses or residents’.